-On average, listings lease in the $20's per square foot per year.
-The Fifth and Forbes Corridor region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $5 per sqft per year.
-That's a 16% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Fifth and Forbes Corridor region is experiencing a a boost in rates.
+In the last 3 months, the median rate went up $1 per sqft per year.
+That's a 5% rise in rent.

-Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 88 listings have been posted online, so you'll want to check back regularly for new listings.
-About 1% of the listings in the Fifth and Forbes Corridor are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 105 listings have been listed, so you'll want to check back regularly for new listings.
+About 2% of the office spaces in the Fifth and Forbes Corridor are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,380 sqft.
-Most properties in this region are approximately 14 floors.
-Most buildings in this area were built in 1916 and are Class B.
+Even though the median size is 7,100 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 14 stories.
+Most buildings in this market were built in 1916 and are Class B.

-Wholesale trade is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Fifth and Forbes Corridor residents.
+Wholesale trade is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Fifth and Forbes Corridor folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.